-With this Programmatic EA in place, the nine-step procedure may be streamlined for a Categorical Permitted alteration by completing Step 1, which is recommended but optional; Steps 2 and 3 which would be combined, Step 4; Steps 5 and 8, which would be combined, and Step 9.
-The required documentation in Step 3 is reduced for a Categorical Permitted alteration with no need for a review plan or full environmental assessment because those items would have already been satisfied.
+With this Programmatic EA in place, the nine-step procedure may be streamlined for a Categorical Permitted alteration by completing Step 1, which is recommend but optional; Steps 2 and 3 are combined; Step 4; Steps 5 and 8 are combined; and Step 9.
+The required documentation in Step 3 is reduced for a Categorical Permitted alteration with no need for a review plan or full environmental assessment because these items would already be satisfied.
 Steps 6 and 7 would not apply.
 Subsequently, the USACE could process Categorically Permitted Alteration requests more quickly by using the attached Record of Environmental Consideration to ensure compliance.